fuszenecker/Promptuarium/README.md

 * [Promptuarium](https://www.nuget.org/packages/Promptuarium/)

-## Licence
+## License

-This code is is distributed under the terms of the MIT licence.
+This code is is distributed under the terms of the MIT license.

 ## Internals